Lal Singh

 Raja Lal Singh (died 1866) was a Wazir of the Sikh Empire and commander of Sikh Khalsa Army forces during the First Anglo-Sikh War.
-Along with Tej Singh, Lal Singh is believed to be in the secret employ of the East India Company during the course of the war.
+Along with Tej Singh, Lal Singh is believed to have been in the secret employ of the East India Company during the course of the war.
 Lal Singh was regularly supplying information and even receiving instructions from Company officers, communicating through Captain Peter Nicholson.